 Gold is very commonly hedged against the uncertainty in the capital markets.
 Even Governments do buy gold to make their economy afloat.
 One must pay attention towards this asset class in saving their fortunes during these tough times.

-Gold in India is a Capital Asset and is most favored asset to buy in the form of jewelry during festive seasons and weddings, and pass it on to generations.
+Gold in India is a Capital Asset and is most favoured asset to buy in the form of jewellery during festive seasons and weddings, and pass it on to generations.
 While buying Gold one must pay GST (3% GST), when selling the same to another prospective buyer or a shop, the gain from the sale is taxed from the income tax perspective.